-Flight Attendants' Association of Australia Financial Report for the year ended 30 June 2021 - FR2021/134
+Flight Attendants' Association of Australia Financial Report for the year ended 30 June 2022 - FR2022/91

-I acknowledge receipt of the financial report for the year ended 30 June 2021 for the Flight Attendants' Association of Australia (the reporting unit).
-The financial report was lodged with the Registered Organisations Commission (ROC) on 26 November 2021.
+I acknowledge receipt of the financial report for the year ended 30 June 2022 for the Flight Attendants' Association of Australia (the reporting unit).
+The financial report was lodged with the Registered Organisations Commission (ROC) on 22 August 2022.

 The financial report has now been filed.
-You are not required to take any further action in respect of the report lodged.